-My OIA request is in respect of policies adopted in response to COVID-19-related measures (insofar as they relate to NZ border closures during 2021 and the effect of such closures on superannuitants located overseas and unable to return to NZ).
-On 12 July 2022 the Ministry emailed you to advise more time was required to respond to this request.
-In accordance with section 15(1) and 15A of the Act, the Ministry's decision will be with you no later than 16 August 2022.
+On 30 August 2022 the Ministry emailed you to advise more time was required to respond to this request.
+In accordance with section 15(1) and 15A of the Act, the Ministry's decision will be with you no later than 29 September 2022.

-On 15 August 2022 the Ministry notified you that while we had decided to grant your request in part it would take more time to respond to your request, and that the reason was due to consultations necessary to make a decision on this request and that a decision will be with you on or before 11 October 2022.
+On 29 September 2022 the Ministry notified you that while we had decided to grant your request in part, further time was required in order to finalise the information to be released to you, and we advised this would be with you on or before 18 October 2022.